spadma3/duck/catkin_ws/src/45-communication/TCP_communication/README.md

 This package contains the necessary functions to communicate between different Duckiebots via a variable server.
+Delay approx. 50ms

 ## How to use this package